|February 20, 2018|

-This 250 Hour Master Program is designed for licensed Massage Therapists wishing to broaden their knowledge, advance their practice and pursue highly advanced training in:
+|This 250 hour Master Massage Program is designed for Licensed Massage Therapists wishing to broaden their knowledge, advance their practice and pursue highly advanced training in:

 The Art of Palpation

 Palpation skills for massage therapists is learning to use touch to identify the various soft tissue structures of the body and the condition of those tissues.
 What you learn from touching is used to assess the somatic responses of the body and for making treatment decisions.
 Through palpation, soft tissue such as ligaments, muscles, tendons, joint capsules and other body parts can be identified.